 3. Here you can find 3 sections:

-- Web rules allow you to classify files downloaded from specified domains or domains included in a selected web categories.
-Can be used, for example, to classify all files downloaded from the corporate CRM system.
+- Web rules allow you to classify files downloaded from specified domains and subdomains or domains included in selected web categories.
+Web rules can be used, for example, to classify all files downloaded from the corporate CRM system.

 - Path rules allow you to classify files stored in specified destinations.
 Files stored in these folders that come from computers not protected by Safetica are also classified.